 If you have any questions about the curriculum, or just want to come in and see what we've been doing, do let us know.
 We are available most days after all of the children have been collected.
 Overviews of curriculum to be covered each term can also be found in the attachments below.
 Our class gallery is updated most weeks too, so please take a look.

-I look forward to meeting with you soon.
+We look forward to seeing you soon.

-Mrs Green and the Year 1 Team
+and the Year One Team